Christ Died As Our Representative

 In essence, what this means is that God upholds His righteousness and supreme authority even as He forgives us.
 He requires us to acknowledge and submit to His righteousness and supremacy as a condition for exercising his forbearance and mercy in forgiving our sins.
 Presenting Christ as the object of faith in His blood forms the basis for the forgiveness offered to believers.
 The believer acknowledges that they are rightly under condemnation and have no right to life, because God was righteous in sentencing mankind to mortality and death as a consequence of sin.

 The sacrifice of Christ was that God might be just while simultaneously fulfilling the role of justifier or forgiver of the unjust who repent in faith.
-God’s righteousness was demonstrated because it upheld his just sentence of death for humanity due to sin, while extending mercy to repentant and obedient sinners who believe in faith without compromising his justice or righteousness.
+God’s righteousness was demonstrated because it upheld his just sentence of death for humanity due to sin, while extending mercy to repentant and obedient sinners who believe in faith, without compromising his justice or righteousness.
 Therefore God is righteous and just to forgive and to save from death those who are repentant and recognise his righteousness in faith, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 (1 John 1:9).

 The purpose of this sacrificial declaration of God's righteousness is clearly demonstrated in its practical implications.
 It was "for the remission of sins," for those who believe.
 "Remission" is not obtained as a legal entitlement because our debt was paid by Christ, but rather as a grace-given gift "through the forbearance of God."
 There would not be a need for "forbearance" if a legal claim had been settled.
 God "forgives for Christ’s sake" (Ephesians 4:32).